smartrack/chrome-extension-seed/README.md

-        npm run clean       // to clean the ouput directory npm run build:dev   // build the source code inside 'dist' directory. npm run serve       // host the 'dist' on a web server at port 3000 (default) npm start           // start the development cycle (build t he code, serve it and watch for changes)
+        npm run clean       // to clean the ouput directory npm run build:dev   // build the source code inside 'dist' directory. npm run serve       // host the 'dist' on a web server at port 3000 (default) npm start           // start the development cycle (build the code, serve it and watch for changes)

 NOTE: In order to live reload the extension in chrome, the project used `chromereload.js` script which makes a websocket connection with livereload server running and watch for 'reload' command.
 Make sure to remove this file